erichschulman/ag_networks/README.md

 # Food Networks!
 This is the code repo for my Honors Thesis.
-Depending on who you ask, it's more interesting than chopped.
+Depending on who you ask, it's more interesting than Chopped.
 I'm trying to specify a transportation problem using NYS publically available GIS data.
-I plan to solve the problem with the gurobi optimizer.
+I plan to solve the problem with the Gurobi Optimizer.
 Most of the code/data I'm using is open source or open access.
 Gurobi is not (but is free with an academic liscence).

 email me at ehs82@cornell.edu if you're interested